-Because it’s not the same as writing a book
+Because website copywriting is not the same as writing a book

 Content is important, as are blogs – we know that now.
-The thing is, writing for the interwebs is very different to writing for magazines or books.
+The thing is, website copywriting is very different to writing for magazines or books.
 But don’t fret, pet!
 We’ve compiled a list of our 6 top tips that’ll make you a web writing ninja in no time.

 1. KISS: Keep It Simple, Stupid!

 A favourite acronym from our childhood, this one says it all.
-When it comes to writing web copy, simplicity is key.
+When it comes to website copywriting, simplicity is key.

 The average person’s attention span is dwindling with every new Facebook like and Instagram swipe, so keep your sentences short, simple and clear.